Your First Step: "Your Story Idea"

 Brainstorming with Subtxt

-The first time you encounter the Brainstorming AI button in Subtxt will be on the first page in the Conceptualizing section.
+The first time you encounter the Brainstorming AI button in Subtxt will be on the first page on the Idea page.
 Just beneath the Story Idea box, you will find a small electronic brain icon.
 Simply tap on that and an entry box will open up with the instructions to "brainstorm some ideas...".

 You can then jot down any ideas you have pertaining to the story idea or simply enter some keywords.
 Then tap the brain icon again to have Subtxt AI generate some new Storytelling incorporating those ideas.
 Once the reply arrives, you can review it and, if you like it, tap Add or Replace to add the new Storytelling into the Storytelling box.